cedbanana/dds25-2/README.md

 Because of this, we prefer to refer to this consistency model as "Quick Consistency".

+## Architecture Overview
+The project implements a microservices-based system for transaction processing, built around three core services: Order, Payment, and Stock.
+These services communicate synchronously via gRPC for request handling and asynchronously through Redis streams for transaction coordination.
+The system employs Redis as its primary database, with Redis Sentinel providing high availability through automatic failover capabilities.

+The core of the system is a choreography-based Saga pattern that manages distributed transactions.
+When a checkout is initiated, the Order service coordinates with Payment and Stock services to validate and process the transaction.
+Each service records its transaction state in Redis streams, which are continuously monitored by dedicated stream processors.
+This approach allows the system to maintain data integrity even during partial service failures through compensating transactions.

+The architecture implements what we call "Quick Consistency" - an optimized form of eventual consistency that minimizes the time services spend in inconsistent states.
+Transactions are committed to the database only after internal validation, significantly reducing the Time-To-Consistency (TTC).
+This design choice balances the performance benefits of asynchronous processing with the reliability needs of a transaction-based system.

+Performance is enhanced through several optimizations, including asynchronous processing with asyncio, parallel execution of operations, and Redis Lua scripts for atomic actions.
+The system successfully handles 5,000+ concurrent transactions with response times averaging 300-400ms under normal load, and shows near-linear scaling when adding service replicas.
+The architecture prioritizes high availability and partition tolerance while ensuring data synchronization across all services.

 ## ⚠️ Instructions
 ### ‼️ 1.
 Consistency Test :
 We enhanced the consistency test provided in the benchmark.
 The initial version